PoochyEXE/PoochyEXE.github.io/pachinkremental/README.md

 ## Known issues

 * Making the window too narrow can break some CSS and make the menu UI ugly.
+* Firefox seems to occasionally delete the save file upon closing the tab.
+If you're playing in Firefox, export your save frequently!
+* Auto-drop doesn't work correctly while the game is running in the background.

 ## Changelog